Domain Generalization -- A Causal Perspective

-Machine learning (ML) models have achieved widespread success in a range of applications, including recommender systems~\cite{sheth2022causal} to autonomous cars~\cite{stilgoe2018machine}, and across various areas including, but not limited to, computer vision, graphs, and natural language processing.
-The main goal of machine learning models is to learn meaningful knowledge or representations from the training data, which can lead to low prediction errors on test data.
-One of the preliminary assumptions of traditional ML models is the i.i.d. assumption.
-As per this assumption, the training and testing data are identically and independently distributed.
+Machine learning (ML) models have achieved widespread success in variety of applications, including recommender systems~\cite{sheth2022causal}, autonomous cars~\cite{stilgoe2018machine}, and across various areas including, but not limited to, computer vision, graphs, and natural language processing.
+However, the success of these models is accompanied by various assumptions such as the independent and identical distributions or the i.i.d. assumption.
+According to this assumption the training and testing data are identically and independently distributed.
+In other words, the train and test data stem from the same distribution.

-However, this assumption is frequently violated in real-world scenarios.
-For instance, let us consider the digit classification task shown in Fig.\ref{fig1}.
-Given a model trained on a set of black and white handwritten digits~\cite{lecun1998gradient} and evaluated on a set of rotated digits~\cite{ghifary2015domain}, or colored handwritten digits~\cite{arjovsky2019invariant} will lead to poor performance.
-This happens because the model focuses on learning the patterns present in the training data during training.
-Since, as per the iid assumption, the test data is also from the same distribution, these patterns should yield good results when evaluated in the test data.
-However, since the actual test data is from a different distribution, the learned patterns may not be valid anymore, resulting in degraded performance.